dinkelk/redo/README.md

 ## Installation

-To install redo, first make sure you have [GHC](https://www.haskell.org/ghc/) installed.
-For some, it may be easier to just install the whole [Haskell Platform](https://www.haskell.org/platform/).
+To install redo, first make sure you have [GHC](https://www.haskell.org/ghc/) and [cabal](https://www.haskell.org/cabal/download.html) installed.
+The easiest way is to just install the whole [Haskell Platform](https://www.haskell.org/platform/).

 Next, clone this repository and run: